 When threatened, belemoid behave similarly to cats, puffing themselves up, rearing their backs, and hissing to appear as large as possible.
 A male belemoid is called a boar, a female is called a mare, and their young are called joeys.

 After a gestation period of four months, females usually give birth to one to four joeys.
 The joeys remain close to their parents and wean between four and eight months of age.
-At three years old, they reach sexual maturity and often set out in search of mates.
+At nine to ten years old, they reach sexual maturity and often set out in search of mates.
 If their parents permit, they may bring home mates to strengthen and grow their group.

 Like most other playable species, belemoid have their own colour patterns that are unique to their breed.